awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Unsupported action in policy: The action {{action}} is not supported for the resource-based policy attached to the resource type {{resourceType}}.
+Unsupported action in policy: The action is not supported for the resource-based policy attached to the resource type.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The action {{action}} is not supported for the resource-based policy attached to the resource type {{resourceType}}.
+"findingDetails": "The action is not supported for the resource-based policy attached to the resource type."
-"
 ```

 **Resolving the error**